ULAS-HiPR/macha/README.md

 - Invalid configurations are rejected with clear error messages

 ## Database Schema

+The database uses a centralized schema management system with automatic migrations.
+All tables are created and updated automatically when the application starts.

 ### Images Table (Camera Task)
 - `id`: Primary key